Drinking Green Tea to Increase Fertility

 My journey to conceive has led me to carry out research into the many claims made about foods and supplements that supposedly improve fertility.
 Some of the information I have found does have scientific merit but I think it is important that we educate ourselves and not blindly follow any advice.
 I need to know that nothing I consume will harm a potential unborn child or me.

 I have seen green tea recommended on many forums as a way to increase fertility.
 This article aims to look at the fertility benefits of green tea.
 It is already known to have many other health benefits, so how can it help a woman to conceive?
-Any woman (or man) who has had problems conceiving will be able to relate to the confusion experienced when using the internet to search for advice.
-I aim to write an honest report on my findings.
+Drinking green tea increases fertility by improving cervical mucus.
+If you are someone (especially a woman) who is actively trying to conceive, you will be very aware of the importance of cervical mucus in the fertilization process.

 Drinking Green Tea to Increase Cervical Mucus

 Approximately fourteen days into a woman’s menstrual cycle, her cervical mucus changes.
 During the few days that a woman is considered fertile, her cervical mucus changes from a white sticky substance (generally seen as infertile) to a clear slippery fluid that has the consistency of egg white.
 This “egg white” is the vehicle by which sperm can travel from the cervix to the fallopian tube where hopefully one can then fertilize an egg.
 It is a very important mode of transport.
 If the wrong type of cervical fluid is present, then fertilization is unlikely to occur.